Shin Yi

-Shin Yi is a South Korean actress and model known for her drama roles in Grand Prince, Joseon Survival Period and When I Was Most Beautiful.
+Shin Yi is a South Korean actress known for her drama roles in Grand Prince, Joseon Survival Period and When I Was Most Beautiful.
 She has also appeared in movies such as My Boyfriend Is Type B, Shinsukki Blues and Everybody Has Secrets.

 Biography and career

 Shin Yi, also known as Jang Seung Hee, is a South Korean actress.
 She was born on November 6, 1978, in Daegu, South Korea.
 She attended Daekyeung University to study theater and film and graduated in 1998.
 She changed her name from Jang Seung-hee to Shin Yi and made her acting debut in 1998.
 She starred in a supporting role in the movie Everybody Has Secrets.
 After that she has appeared in numerous films and several television dramas, including Something Happened in Bali for which she was awarded best supporting actress.
 She has also appeared in Grand Prince, Joseon Survival Period, and When I Was Most Beautiful.
 She was nominated for best supporting actress in her role in the movie My Boyfriend Is Type B.